naiyerasif/site/content/blog/2019/2019-07-08-persisting-and-querying-documents-with-mongorepository.md

 ## Intent

-The intent of this guide is to save mongoDB documents with `MongoRepository` interface provided by Spring Data and run `find` queries using query methods.
+In this guide, you'll learn to save mongoDB documents with `MongoRepository` interface provided by Spring Data and run `find` queries using query methods.

 ### Setup